cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Jump table compression is particularly useful when using block types in case expressions, as, given large dispersion of block type ids, full jump tables tend to get quite large.

 > [!NOTE]
-> Jump table compression is not performed when `unsafe-case-optimization` is set to `true` and there's no `else` branch.
+> Jump table compression is not performed when range checks for the given case expression are eliminated.

 Notes: